Introduction

 The NTSB Minimum Intervention Rating Intervals will not be followed in the case of premises rated Upper Medium, Lower Medium or Low risk due to the broader commitments of the Service, to other areas of work.

-Service planned interventions 2024/25:
+Service planned interventions

-A Rated high-risk premises – total of 100 interventions with a minimum of 50 on site inspections and remainder carried out by use of alternative enforcement strategies.
+A rated high-risk premises – total of 100 interventions with a minimum of 50 on-site inspections and remainder carried out by use of alternative enforcement strategies.

 Planned intervention indicative number – while no inspections are specifically programmed to low- or medium-risk food premises the service has two project areas of work that will involve sampling and/or inspections at a selection of these premises.